-The university employs several strategies to reduce stormwater impacts, but major approaches include: a routine sampling of 13 permitted outfalls to ensure pollutants are below allowable levels; an Illicit Discharge Detection and Elimination (IDDE) to identify and mitigate unallowable discharges; and regular site inspections.
+The university employs several strategies to reduce stormwater impacts, but major approaches include: a routine sampling of 13 permitted outfalls to ensure pollutants are below allowable levels; an Illicit Discharge Detection and Elimination (IDDE) program to identify and mitigate unallowable discharges; and regular site inspections.
 In addition, the university has over 100 stormwater control facilities that are subject to routine inspection and maintenance.

 In an effort to further control stormwater impacts, UMD is currently conducting extensive GIS mapping of its existing storm drain infrastructure and impermeable areas to identify future stormwater mitigation projects.
 The University’s goal is to meet all stormwater regulation and permit requirements; identify future improvements; seek ways to beneficially reuse stormwater to reduce consumption of potable water.
-In addition, the University is actively conducting ongoing research in stormwater treatment, participating in educating the campus community and public about stormwater and water quality; and rapidly identifying and addressing discharges that may impact water quality.
+In addition, the University is actively conducting ongoing research in stormwater treatment, participating in educating the campus community and the public about stormwater and water quality, and rapidly identifying and addressing discharges that may impact water quality.

-Stormwater Hotline (to report stormwater issues or spills
+Stormwater Hotline (to report stormwater issues or spills)

 List of our public Notifications on all oil spill reports, sewage releases, IDDE investigations, and MDE compliance inspections.